By Jeremy Ray, Fitness Center Coordinator, Baptist Health Medical Center-Little Rock

 I have it listed first because I believe it is the foundation of what everything else is built on.
 There’s good stress and bad stress and many forms of both.
 For example, bad stress could result from financial stress, toxic relationships, lack of sleep, exercise (too much), and poor nutrition (high sugar or alcohol).

-Good stress can come from being well-rested, maintaining the appropriate exercise prescription, and positive thinking, to name a few.
-Your body does not distinguish between good and bad – it just absorbs and responds.
-As the stress in your life goes up, so too will your coritisol levels, and high cortisol levels can lead to fat storage around the mid-section and muscle breakdown.
+As the stress in your life goes up, so too will your cortisol levels, and high cortisol levels can lead to fat storage around the mid-section and muscle breakdown.

 Last minute shopping, overspending, hustling from place to place, and party foods and drinks definitely qualify as stress to your body.
 Try some yoga, deep breathing, a nice walk outside, and a fun activity with friends to manage the chaos of this time of year.